-LEAD DESIGNER: DATE:
+LEAD DESIGNER:

+DATE:

-Total Score POINTS CATEGORY SCORE 50 THE LEAD DESIGNER 15 Exhibits flexible and imaginative attitude toward design, recognizes unique aspects of the Project, employs creative design solutions to solve complex design challenges.
+JUROR: DAIE: Total Score POINTS CATEGORY SCORE 50 THE LEAD DESIGNER 15 Exhibits flexible and imaginative attitude toward design, recognizes unique aspects of the Project, employs creative design solutions to solve complex design challenges.
 15 Designs demonstrate a high level of exploration and innovative approaches to solving program requirements of large, complex, urban projects.
 10 Demonstrates commitment to design excellence and personal involvement throughout the life of the project.
 5 Project examples are similar in complexity to the Transit Center and Tower Project.
 5 Professional credentials are appropriate and educational background and work history show a consistent commitment to design excellence.
 30 THE DEVELOPMENT ENTITY 10 Financial capacity for the Transit Center and Tower Project.
 10 Project examples are similar in complexity and scale to the Transit Center and Tower Project and were profitable.
 Demonstrates innovative financing for complex projects.
 Demonstrates longevity of ownership.
 10 Demonstrates an understanding of how the political and cultural climate in San Francisco will affect the Project, including a commitment to green design.
-20 OVERALL RESPONDENT COMPOSITION AND ORGANIZATION 10 All disciplines necessary to design the Transit Center and design and develop the Tower are represented on the D/D Team, the Team members are highly qualified in their fields, and the Team members have experience working and provides for cost and quality control.
+20 OVERALL RESPONDENT COMPOSITION AND ORGANIZATION 10 All disciplines necessary to design the Transit Center and design and develop the Tower are represented on the D/D Team, the Team members are highly qualified in their fields, and the Team members have experience working together successfully.
+10 The D/D Team's organization plan clearly identifies key roles and lines of communication, provides a mechanism to receive client and community input, and provides for cost and quality control.

-Note: Maximum point total is 100 and scores are used only to determine rank communication, provides a mechanism to receive client and community input, together successfully.
+Note: Maximum point total is 100 and scores are used only to determine rank